Symptoms of a Vitamin B12 Deficiency.

 B12 synthesis is known to occur naturally in the human small intestine (in the ileum), which is the primary site of B12 absorption.
 As long as gut bacteria have cobalt and certain other nutrients, they produce vitamin B12.

 External B12 coming into the body must be combined with a mucoprotein enzyme named Intrinsic Factor, which is normally present in gastric secretions, to be properly assimilated.
-If the Intrinsic Factor is impaired or absent, B12 synthesis will not take place, no matter how much is present in the diet.
+If the Intrinsic Factor is impaired ( think poor digestion and high stress) or absent, B12 synthesis will not take place, no matter how much is present in the diet.

 Take the Doctor Home